We Tested The Best 8 ADHD Planners (Free & Paid)

 • There’s no proactive AI help or smart scheduling suggestions

-• It’s great for daily planning but not ideal for long-term project management.
+• It's not ideal for long-term project management.
 Power users may feel constrained.

 Pricing